Last Updated - Oct 2023

 As an investor, it is imperative to look at the industry outlook before picking up stocks.
 When there are expectations of a cyclical recovery in the economy, the PSUs are well placed to benefit.
 Factors such as free cash flow, return on capital and equity, competitive business advantage, scalability of business and valuation shall be the basis for making investments in these stocks.

-ONGC is India’s largest oil exploration and production company.
-The company currently operates across the globe and is also engaged in some downstream activities (i.e. engaged in refining, processing and marketing) of crude oil processing.
+ONGC is India's largest oil exploration and production company.
+The company currently operates across the globe and is also engaged in downstream activities (i.e. engaged in refining, processing and marketing) of crude oil processing as well.
 ONGC has a unique distinction of being a company with in-house service capabilities in all areas of Exploration and Production of oil & gas and related oil-field services.
-It produced 21.71 MMT of oil and 21.68 MMT of natural gas in FY22 and is vertically integrated with HPCL for downstream activities.
+It produced 21.49 MMT of crude oil and 21.35 MMT of natural gas in FY23.
+It is also vertically integrated with HPCL for downstream activities.

-ROE of the company stood at 19.9 for FY22.
-The ongoing Russia-Ukraine conflict has added further pressure and uncertainty to an already tight natural gas market.
+The ROE of the company stood at 14.1% for FY23.
+The ongoing Russia-Ukraine conflict with the OPEC’s cuts on oil production has added pressure and uncertainty to an already tight natural gas market.
 Europe’s natural gas supply has been a topic of concern since mid-2021.
 Short-term prices have reached all-time record highs since the beginning of the conflict.
 With the rise in oil prices and natural gas, ONGC has seen some gains pour in favor in the form of improvement in revenue.
 This is extremely beneficial for a company like ONGC whose margins are directly proportional to the rise in crude prices.
 Moreover, ONGC remains the key beneficiary of any upward revision in domestic gas prices.
-The company has been able to maintain low debt levels with the debt equity ratio at 0.03 times as of FY22.
-The stock currently trades at a P/E of 3.99 times and a Price to Book Ratio of 0.71 times.
+The company has been able to maintain low debt levels with the debt equity ratio at 0.51 times as of FY23.
+The stock currently trades at a P/E of 5.87 times and a Price to Book Ratio of 0.84 times.
 The company faces high amounts of risk from fluctuation in crude oil prices and volatility which directly affects the profits of the company.
 Another factor to consider is the changes in regulations that can affect realisations.

-Coal India possesses 48% of India’s proven reserves in its command area and accounts for bulk of the domestic coal production.
 India has abundant coal reserves and non-availability of other sustainable sources of fuel will enable coal to continue to play a dominant role in meeting India’s energy requirement.
-Coal India accounted for an estimated 85% of domestic coal production and 75% of total coal based generation in FY2022.
-CIL contributes to 55% of total power generation and meets 40% of the primary commercial energy requirements of the country.
+Coal India accounted for an estimated 85% of domestic coal production and 75% of total coal-based generation in FY2023.
+CIL contributes to around 50% of total power generation and meets approximately 40% of the primary commercial energy requirements of the country.

-CIL has prepared a roadmap wherein it envisioned 1 Billion Tonne (Bt) production in the year 2024-25 to meet the coal demand of the country.
-Debt to equity ratio stands at 0.08 times and liquidity remains robust with net cash and cash equivalent of around Rs.
-6,277.5 Crs as on March 31, 2022.
-Currently, the dividend yield stood at 7.7% which is one of the best amongst PSUs.
-Government shareholding is steady at 66.13% since last few quarters.
-Despite the company’s proposed capex, share buyback and large dividend payout, financial risk profile and liquidity is assumed to remain strong over the medium term, backed by robust capital structure, sizable liquid surplus and healthy cash accrual.
+CIL has prepared a roadmap wherein it has envisioned 1 Billion Tonne production in the year 2024-25 to meet the coal demand of the country.
+Its Debt-to-equity ratio stands at 0.08 times and liquidity remains robust with net cash and cash equivalent of around Rs.
+29,939 Crs as on March 31, 2023.
+Currently, the dividend yield stood at 7.86% which is one of the best amongst PSUs.
+The Government shareholding remains at 63.13%.
+Despite the company's proposed capex and large dividend payout, financial risk profile and liquidity is assumed to remain strong over the medium term, backed by robust capital structure, sizable liquid surplus and healthy cash accrual.
 The Government of India launched auctions for 41 coal mines for commercial mining by private sector players.
 Private players entering this business may take time to start production and keep Coal India’s near-monopoly status and strategic importance intact.
-Operational flexibility has improved in the past two years with environmental and forest clearances enabling faster implementation of stuck projects for coal evacuation.
+Its operational flexibility has improved in the past two years with environmental and forest clearances enabling faster implementation of stuck projects for coal evacuation.
 However, any change in the regulatory regime or socio-political factors may severely impact the business.

 Investors should be clear that when it comes to investing in PSUs, one cannot follow the ‘Buy and Forget’ strategy as PSUs get impacted majorly by any changes in government policies.
 Any PSU’s future will depend on the government's ever bulging fiscal deficit and their disinvestment plans.
 Investors should also look at bets in safe sectors to protect their capital.
 PSUs are considered safe bets because their dividend payouts are lucrative.
 Recently, the government has laid out a public sector policy that would aid higher efficiency in PSUs through an increase in private sector participation and privatization.
 While this is positive for long term growth prospects of PSUs, they could underperform in the near term due to overall economic slowdown.
 Investors should surely allocate some percentage of their portfolio towards PSUs since they are under the Government’s umbrella so there is a higher going concern guarantee and they are also the key to the growth of our economy.